 And make your life easier!

 Now that you have every financial indicator to monitor and rely on to drive your business, you need to tool to make it happen.
 And you might want to look at the Business Intelligence (BI) solutions.

 ClicData can help you with that.
-We are an easy to start and free to try reporting solution that brings all your business data in a single place.
-We have connectors to major accounting software such as Xero, QuickBooks, FreshBooks and of course allow you to upload Excel and CSV files.
-But we also offer 250+ data connection possibilities (e-commerce, marketing, CRM, database and other application with a REST or SOAP API via our Web Service connector).
-With ClicData you can cleanse, merge, combine your data and create calculated columns to dive deeper into your data.
+We are easy to start and free to try reporting solution that brings all your business data in a single place.
+We have connectors to major accounting software such as Xero, QuickBooks, FreshBooks, and of course allow you to upload Excel and CSV files.
+But we also offer 250+ data connection possibilities (e-commerce, marketing, CRM, database, and other application with a REST or SOAP API via our Web Service connector).
+With ClicData you can cleanse, merge, combine your data, and create calculated columns to dive deeper into your data.